MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 Part of a graduate becoming a professional is having an opportunity to work in different teams.
 When it becomes appropriate for a graduate to change mentors (and teams), the same care and consideration should be put into a new mentor selecting/exchanging graduates.

 To provide useful interactions for future mentor/graduate selections, graduates should have day "exchanges" where they spend time with other teams and potential mentors.
 We believe this should only be done nearing the end of the first 6 months.
 During these exchanges they should be primarily pairing with people in the team.
 They should not be left to do work on their own.
 Teams that have had graduates for an exchange should give feedback on whether they believe the graduate would be a good fit for the team.

-### The MYOB software craftmanship academy

-The MYOB software craftmanship academy is a supporting program to increase a graduates knowledge in being a professional software developer.
-The academy meets every two weeks to focus on a core areas of software development.
-Each session is facilitated by an expert who's aim is to provide attendees hands on exposure to certain essential software craftmanship practices.
-Sessions can be up to 4 hours, with pre and post session work.

-Some of the fortnightly topics include Crafting Code, TDD, Refactoring, Design principles, Object Oriented Design Patterns, etc. For a more complete breakdown of topics covered view the [following post on content for the Jedi academy](http://blog.markpearl.co.za/Jedi-Academy)

 # Supervision